varnish/Varnish-Book/varnish_book.rst

    .. tip::

-      You can use ``set req.grace = 0s;`` to ensure that editorial staff doesn't get older objects (assuming they also don't hit the cache).
+      You can use ``set req.grace = 0s;`` to ensure that editorial staff doesn't get older objects (assuming they also do not hit the cache).
       The obvious downside of this is that you disable all grace functionality for these users, regardless of the reason.